pingcap/docs-tidb-operator/en/deploy-on-aws-eks.md

 ### Configure local storage

 Local storage is used for testing bare-metal performance.
 For higher IOPS and lower latency, you can choose [NVMe SSD volumes](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ssd-instance-store.html) offered by some AWS instances for the TiKV node pool.
-However, for the production environment, use AWS EBS as your storage types.
+However, for the production environment, use AWS EBS as your storage type.

 > **Note:**
 >